BrendanO123/GLFWMinecraftClone/README.md

 #### Controls

-This project closely resembles Minecraft™ spectator mode so the controls are quite simple: Use WASD, Space, and Left Shift to move around, Right Shift to sprint, scroll to zoom, and press V to reset the zoom.
+This project closely resembles Minecraft spectator mode so the controls are quite simple: Use WASD, Space, and Left Shift to move around, Right Shift to sprint, scroll to zoom, and press V to reset the zoom.
 Additionally, Escape pauses the game and releases the mouse and Shift + Escape closes the game.